top of page

 DSC_0017_edited.jpg

-It is likely a cliché among philosophy instructors, but I will say it anyway: I am dedicated to the development of students’ communication, critical thinking, and research skills.
-I normally design a set of scaffolded assignments in the spirit of Bloom’s Taxonomy that start with simple, detail-oriented essays and end with more creative projects.
-Through these scaffolded assignments, I hope to demonstrate to the students that philosophy is a worthwhile endeavor that can complement any other area of scholarship.
+As a philosophy instructor, I am dedicated to the development of students’ communication, critical thinking, and research skills.
+I typically design scaffolded assignments in the spirit of Bloom’s Taxonomy that start with simple, detail-oriented essays and end with more creative projects.
+I hope to show how philosophy is a worthwhile endeavor that complements many other areas of scholarship.
 The goal, of course, is for students to leave feeling encouraged to pursue more courses in philosophy regardless of their major.
-This pedagogical model has been well-received by students, but I still seek out innovative strategies to grow as an educator.

-I also like to work with students outside of the traditional classroom setting.
+I also like to work with students outside of the classroom setting.
 At the University of Kentucky, I helped organize an undergraduate reading group on Robin Wall Kimmerer’s Braiding Sweetgrass as part of the Environmental Humanities Initiative.
-And at the University of Kentucky and the University of Utah I have served as an Ethics Bowl coach.
-My experience with Ethics Bowl has been particularly rewarding.
-The students’ enthusiasm, level of commitment, and comradery amaze me.
-Luckily, they are willing to put up with their learning-on-the-job coach!
+At the University of Kentucky and the University of Utah I have served as an Ethics Bowl coach.

 Courses Taught: